BFRdev/Earth-Gallary/READme.md

 ### After downloading this repo make sure to '$ npm install' in terminal within the deractory of the file, before nunning the app.

-### To run the project, use the command '$ expo start' withing the projects derectory in terminal.
+### To run the project, use the command '$ expo start' within the projects derectory in terminal.
 After press the key 'i' to run on the ios simulator, 'a' for android and 'w' for web